-Holy, Toledo!
-This Ohio City Is Voting to Give Legal Rights to a Lake
+Holy Toledo!
+This Ohio city is voting to give legal rights to a lake.

 “The people [in Toledo] understand that it’s up to them to protect the water,” says Tish O’Dell, the Ohio community organizer at Community Environmental Legal Defense Fund, a national nonprofit focused on advancing the rights of nature, which helped local activists draft LEBOR.
 “The government isn’t going to do this for them.
 And this gives them more standing [to take legal action].”

-The measure, though, has sparked controversy in Toledo, pitting residents fed up with contaminated water against farmers that make up the backbone of the region’s economy.
-Supporters argue LEBOR is a necessary step in securing clean water for the city, whose primary water source is the lake, while opponents—from entities like the Ohio Farm Bureau and Ohio Chamber of Commerce, and associations representing the state’s dairy, pork, poultry, soybean, corn, and wheat industries—posit the measure is unenforceable and unconstitutional, not to mention damaging to their bottom lines.
+The measure, though, has sparked controversy in Toledo, pitting residents fed up with contaminated water against farmers who make up the backbone of the region’s economy.
+Supporters argue LEBOR is a necessary step in securing clean water for the city, whose primary water source is the lake, while opponents—from entities like the Ohio Farm Bureau and the Ohio Chamber of Commerce and associations representing the state’s dairy, pork, poultry, soybean, corn, and wheat industries—posit the measure is unenforceable and unconstitutional, not to mention damaging to their bottom lines.

 No matter what happens, advocates hope the measure will create a model for communities across the country who feel current environmental laws aren’t doing enough to protect natural resources—and their health—and who are considering finally stepping up to do something about it.

-Surrounded by both agricultural land and metropolitan areas like Buffalo, Toledo, and Cleveland, Lake Erie has a long been a site of environmental concern.
+Surrounded by both agricultural land and metropolitan areas like Buffalo, Toledo, and Cleveland, Lake Erie has long been a site of environmental concern.
 In the late 1960s, the lake became so polluted it was declared “dead” by the media, a reference to the number of rotting fish washed up on its shores.
-It’s demise provided a wake-up call for the federal government, which went on to pass several environmental regulations, including the Clean Water Act of 1972.
+Its demise provided a wake-up call for the federal government, which went on to pass several environmental regulations, including the Clean Water Act of 1972.

-Then, in 2014, roughly half a century after Lake Erie’s declaration of death and after substantial progress in cleaning up the lake, more than 100 people got sick due to a toxic algal bloom in the lake, which was caused by agricultural nutrient runoff.
+Then, in 2014, roughly half a century after Lake Erie’s declaration of death and after substantial progress in cleaning up the lake, more than 100 people got sick because of a toxic algal bloom in the lake, which was caused by agricultural nutrient runoff.
 Toledo had no safe drinking water for nearly three days.

 “I mean, it was just total panic,” says Markie Miller, an organizer at Toledoans for Safe Water, the grassroots group behind the ballot measure.
 “People didn’t know how to deal with it.
 There were lines of people at water stations.
 And, you know, it’s August.
 So it’s hot.
 And we’re standing in the sun waiting to get a bucket of water.”